Shopify’s Interview Process & Questions

 Technical Deep Dive

-In this interview, you’ll be doing a deep dive on a project you worked on, why it mattered, your contributions, how you overcame challenges, and so on.
+In this interview, you'll be doing a deep dive on a project you worked on, why it mattered, your contributions, how you overcame challenges, and so on.
 Be prepared to discuss technical details in depth.
+If you mention specific tools or technologies, expect to be asked about them in detail: how you've used them, why you chose them, and what the tradeoffs were.

 System Design